glamod/marine-user-guide2/docs/source/index.rst

 Code set up
 -----------

-Clone the remote repository:
+The repository was tagged to v1.1 after C3S data release_2.0 and Marine User Guide v4.
+However changes were added to the project following the job scheduler change in CEDA-JASMIN.
+These changes have not been tagged yet, to clone the latest available:

 .. code-block:: bash

   git clone git@git.noc.ac.uk:iregon/marine-user-guide.git

 Build the python environment using the requirements.txt file in marine-user-guide/env.
 This step system dependent.
 The following code block described the steps to follow in CEDA JASMIN, using the Jaspy toolkit.

 .. code-block:: bash